MTV Brasil

-MTV Brasil was a Brazilian over-the-air television network owned by Grupo Abril focused on the youth and entertainment.
-The network was launched on 20 October 1990, as the first specialty television network to broadcast over-the-air, becoming the local version of MTV.
-It was the third MTV iteration launched in the world, and the first to broadcast via terrestrial television.
+MTV Brasil was a Brazilian free-to-air television network owned by Grupo Abril, specializing in youth-oriented entertainment programming.
+It launched on 20 October 1990 and became the Brazilian iteration of MTV.
+The channel was notable for being one of the first specialty television networks worldwide to operate via free-to-air broadcasting, rather than cable or satellite television.
+It was the third MTV channel launched globally and the first to broadcast on terrestrial television.

-The network headquarters was at 52 Avenida Professor Alfonso Bovero, Sumaré, São Paulo city, which was formerly the headquarters of Rede Tupi.
-This building was listed by Conselho de Defesa do Patrimônio Histórico (Condephaat) as having an historical heritage, becoming the first to be officially listed in the city.
+The network’s headquarters were located on Avenida Professor Alfonso Bovero, in the Sumaré district of São Paulo—a building that had previously housed the headquarters of Rede Tupi.
+The site was later designated a historical landmark by the Conselho de Defesa do Patrimônio Histórico (Condephaat), becoming the first television facility in the city to receive official heritage status.